ytdl-org/youtube-dl/README.md

 # CONFIGURATION

 You can configure youtube-dl by placing any supported command line option to a configuration file.
-On Linux, system wide configuration file is located at `/etc/youtube-dl.conf` and user wide configuration file at `~/.config/youtube-dl/config`.
+On Linux, the system wide configuration file is located at `/etc/youtube-dl.conf` and the user wide configuration file at `~/.config/youtube-dl/config`.
 On Windows, the user wide configuration file locations are `%APPDATA%\youtube-dl\config.txt` or `C:\Users\<user name>\youtube-dl.conf`.
-For example, with the following configration file youtube-dl will always extract the audio, not copy the mtime and use proxy:
+For example, with the following configuration file youtube-dl will always extract the audio, not copy the mtime and use a proxy:
 ```
 --extract-audio
 --no-mtime
 --proxy 127.0.0.1:3128
 ```

-You can use `--ignore-config` if you want to disable configuration file for a particular youtube-dl run.
+You can use `--ignore-config` if you want to disable the configuration file for a particular youtube-dl run.

 ### Authentication with `.netrc` file ###

-You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in shell command history.
-You can achieve this using [`.netrc` file](http://stackoverflow.com/tags/.netrc/info) on per extractor basis.
-For that you will need to create `.netrc` file in your `$HOME` and restrict permissions to read/write by you only:
+You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in the shell command history.
+You can achieve this using a [`.netrc` file](http://stackoverflow.com/tags/.netrc/info) on per extractor basis.
+For that you will need to create a`.netrc` file in your `$HOME` and restrict permissions to read/write by you only:
 ```
 touch $HOME/.netrc
 chmod a-rwx,u+rw $HOME/.netrc